Adeelmunir707/Machine-Learning-Projects/README.md

 - **Cosine Similarity - Code:** [Movie Recommender using Cosine Similarity](https://github.com/Adeelmunir707/Coding-Samurai-inturship-tasks/blob/main/movies-recomender/movie-recomendation-system.ipynb)
 - **Documentation:** Explore the Jupyter Notebooks in the respective repositories for detailed information on each recommendation approach.

-## 3. Sentiment Analysis on Twitter Tweets
+## 3. Sentiment Analysis on Twitter Tweets Dataset

 ### Project Overview
 In this project, I have developed a sentiment analysis model to analyze Twitter tweets.
 The model classifies tweets into positive, negative, or neutral sentiments, providing insights into public opinions on various topics.